Inside: What we think is the best toddler Bible! Your toddlers and preschoolers will LOVE it!

 Every child I have read the Rhyme Bible Storybook to, both my own children and others, have loved it.
 They have listened intently, captivated by the story being read.
 Every morning when we do our reading, every story is followed by pleas of “More!
 More!
 Another story!”
 And, while it’s possible that your child is the exception, I think if you give this Bible a try you will fall in love!

 While I assume the Rhyme Bible Storybook can be found at your local Christian Bookstore, the easiest thing to do is to hop over to Amazon and get it delivered right to your house.
 New versions of the book run for about $13, but you can also easily find it used for around $5.

 This is NOT a sponsored post – we just really love this children’s Bible!
-There are Amazon affiliate links included, which does not change the cost of the book to you, but does give me a little extra spare change to keep this blog running.
+There are Amazon affiliate links included, which does not change the cost of the book to you.
 Thanks for making purchases through my links!